rit-magic-spell-studios/Break-The-Vape-App/APP_CHANGELOG.md

 * Added about page
 * Formatted point total to include commas
 * Replaced sliders with buttons to ensure users are filling out the required forms during the check-in and on the post-game win screen
+* Azure data is now also sent on pause screen quit, but craving intensity data is not recorded

 ## v0.5.0 - August 18th, 2025
 * Reworked UI styles and formatting to make the look of the app cleaner and consistent